hellosign/hellosign-dotnet-sdk/docs/TemplateApi.md

 Get Template

-Returns the Template specified by the `id` parameter.
+Returns the Template specified by the `template_id` parameter.

 ### Example
 ```csharp